Toffee-iZt/execfs/README.md

-# execfs
+# WORKFS
-Golang current executable file system.
+Easy work with the executable directory, temporary directory and once-use files.